 Finally, it’s clear that Otto Preminger didn’t prioritize special effects.
 In Harm’s Way suffers from some really quirky opticals, superimposing unconvincing smoke and even a few explosions over good full-sized practical effects.
 The miniature effects for the climactic sea battle are excellent overall.
 The production built an armada of giant battleship models, some longer than the flatbed lowboy trailers that were used to haul them to the Salton Sea for filming (a Hollywood teamster told me about doing that).

 The large ship ‘miniatures’ were big enough to fire their cannon realistically; little water jets provided bow wakes.
 According to master model maker Greg Jein, when Preminger saw the ship mockups he had most of their flags, rigging and other details removed.
-That bad decision made them look smaller than they really were.
+That bad decision makes them look smaller than they really were.
 Preminger then complained that the ships were too low in the water and insisted that the special effects men raise them all.
 Real destroyers and the like cut through the brine with a profile so low you’d expect waves to wash over their decks, but in the show the waterlines for all the boats have been lowered almost to the bottom of the hull.

 The result is that Fox’s less ambitious Sink the Bismarck (1960) remains the pre-CGI benchmark for sea battle special effects.
 In many ways In Harm’s Way surface battle is much more impressive.
 Most of the pyrotechnics are marvelous and the scale is big enough to make the cannon fire especially credible.
 But the giant models could have looked almost photo-real.

 A couple of the photos just above are behind-the-scenes stills showing some of the smaller boats — effects men sometimes rode inside to operate various mechanisms.
 With ships this big, the Panavision cameras had no problems with focus or depth of field.
-Working against the battle scene is some oddly-paced editing, that also lets us see some ship models break apart in an unrealistic ways.
+Working against the battle scene is some oddly-paced editing, that also lets us see some ship models break apart in unrealistic ways.
 Helping out considerably in these scenes is Jerry Goldsmith’s excellent part-electronic music score, which gives the sea battle the feel of a weird ritual combat between monsters.

 The show ends with an extended main titles sequence by the celebrated Saul Bass, who had designed all of Preminger’s logos and title montages since Carmen Jones.
 A Preminger poster typically consisted of just Saul Bass’s logo and a list of star names.
 This Bass montage is apt but not particularly inspired — it’s just a mix of ocean waves that build up to a crescendo of explosions.
 It ends with a nuclear blast, which would seem to take the theme a step too far… unless the message is that, after all the firepower of WW2, the logical next step is Armageddon.